 Some few days later, hypergrid was enabled in our opensim mini-grid.
 We were now first-class citizens of the open-source Metaverse! :)

-In september 2009 I was starting to prepare the Mirror Worlds exhibition:
+In september 2009 I started to prepare the Mirror Worlds exhibition:

 I blogged about Mirror Worlds in January 2010.

-At some moment in 2009 (I don't exactly remember when), Shoshisn Shilova have us a wonderful 1-prim dolphin,
+At some moment in 2009 (I don't exactly remember when), Shoshisn Shilova gave us a wonderful 1-prim dolphin, ...

 In February 2010 we partied in Condensation Land/Opensim to celebrate Ludmilla Writer's third rezzday: